Quantrail-Data/CH-Ops/docs/development/test-cluster-setup.md

 mymachine   Ready    control-plane,master   1m    v1.31.4+k3s1
 ```

-**`Ready` is the word that matters.** If it says `NotReady`, wait thirty seconds
-and run it again.
+**`Ready` is the word that matters.** If it says `NotReady`, wait thirty seconds and run it again.

 ---

 ## Step 2: Install AKOC

-The operator is the program that turns a ClickHouse installation description
-into actual running pods.
+The operator is the program that turns a ClickHouse&reg; installation description into actual running pods.
 CHOps reads what it creates.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/Altinity/clickhouse-operator/master/deploy/operator/clickhouse-operator-install-bundle.yaml
 ```

 That prints a long list of things it created.
-Wait for the operator itself to
+Wait for the operator itself to start:
-start:

 ```bash
 kubectl -n kube-system get pods | grep clickhouse-operator